Pranav082001/stock-analyzer-bot/README.md

 - This approach may work or may not, Further improvements can be made by modifying the prompt

 #### Approach 2- Predefine prompt with function calls
 - Open ai has introduced function call a month ago, which is really helpful with which we can get structured output as we want in json format from LLM
--In this method stock ticker is extracted with the help of function calls.
+- In this method stock ticker is extracted with the help of function calls.
 As most of the future code was dependet on this single argument
--And in the later stages stock data, news, financial statements are simply fetched by inputting ticker symbol -It is recommended to use this approach for robust and stable analysis
+- And in the later stages stock data, news, financial statements are simply fetched by inputting ticker symbol
+- It is recommended to use this approach for robust and stable analysis

  # Further improvemetns and addition to be done
 a) Streamlit Demo \